Critikid Logo

 Appeal to Nature Fallacy

-You commit the appeal to nature fallacy when you assume something is better because it is natural, or worse because it is unnatural.
-This fallacy is often committed on pseudo-scientific health-related social media posts, such as when people argue that natural treatments are better than unnatural ones, or that you shouldn’t eat a certain food because they are full of chemicals.
+You commit the appeal to nature fallacy when you assume something is better because it is “natural,” or worse because it is “unnatural.”
+This often shows up in pseudoscientific health posts—for example, claiming that natural treatments are superior to “chemical” ones, or that you shouldn’t eat a certain food because it is full of chemicals.

-Advertisers are very aware of this fallacy and often write things like “Natural Choice” on the packaging.
-Because there is no clear definition of “natural”, this can mean anything.
-Consumers should not be afraid of ingredients that sound “unnatural” and should not be swayed to buy something just because the word “natural” is on the packaging.
-The appeal to nature fallacy can be dangerous if people choose less effective but more “natural” treatment options for illnesses.
+Advertisers exploit this bias with labels like “Natural Choice.”
+Because “natural” is often loosely defined, it can mean almost anything.
+Consumers shouldn’t fear ingredients that sound “unnatural,” and they shouldn’t buy products merely because the word “natural” appears on the packaging.
+This fallacy can be dangerous when people choose less effective but more “natural” treatments for illness.

 Back to the Logical Fallacy Handbook